TheIconfactory/Tapestry/Documentation/API.md

   * jwt\_authorize: `String` with endpoint to authorize account (e.g. "/xrpc/createSession").
   * jwt\_refresh: `String` with endpoint to refresh account (e.g. "/xrpc/refreshSession").

-_NOTE:_ The oauth\_authorize, oauth\_token, jwt\_authorize, and jwt\_refresh endpoints can be relative or absolute URLs.
+> **Note:** The oauth\_authorize, oauth\_token, jwt\_authorize, and jwt\_refresh endpoints can be relative or absolute URLs.
 Relative paths use the `site` variable above as a base (allowing a single connector to support multiple federated servers, like with Mastodon).
 Absolute paths allow different domains to be used for the initial authorize and token generation (as with Tumblr).

-_NOTE:_ The authorization\_header string provides a template for the API endpoints.
+The authorization\_header string provides a template for the API endpoints.
 The following items in the string will be replaced with values managed by the Tapestry app:

   * `__ACCESS_TOKEN__` The access token returned when authenticating with OAuth or JWT.
-  * `__CLIENT_ID__` The client ID used to identify the plugin with the API.
+  * `__CLIENT_ID__` The client ID used to identify the connector with the API.

 For example, you could set a string value of `OAuth oauth_consumer_key="__CLIENT_ID__", oauth_token="__ACCESS_TOKEN__"` and the following header would be generated: